Is your business utility bill complicated? Or are you just overwhelmed by the amount of information and detail it contains?

-If you are unable to pay your bill, you have the option to ask your supplier for a repayment plan.
+If you are unable to pay your business utility bill, you have the option to ask your supplier for a repayment plan.

 Find out more about back billing here.

-At the end of the day, you will be able to save more money on business energy bills when you learn how to decode every bit of information in it.
+At the end of the day, you will be able to save more money on business utility bills when you learn how to decode every bit of information in it.

-Once you understand whatever’s in your business energy bill, you can:
+Once you understand whatever’s in your business utility bill, you can:

 - Finally check for any inaccurate billings or errors which can prevent you from experiencing stressful situations and more expenses.
 No more overpaying/underpaying for business gas and electricity!